awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 Make sure that you use the new Amazon Redshift console when working with RA3 node types\.
 The original console doesn't support all RA3 operations\.
 In addition, to use RA3 node types with Amazon Redshift operations that use the maintenance track, the maintenance track value must be set to a cluster version that supports RA3\.
 For more information about maintenance tracks, see [Choosing cluster maintenance tracks](#rs-mgmt-maintenance-tracks)\.

+Consider the following when using single\-node RA3 node types\.
++ AQUA is supported\.
++ Datasharing producers and consumers are supported\.
++ To change node types, only classic resize is supported\.
+Changing the node type with elastic resize or snapshot restore is not supported\.
+The following scenarios are supported:
+  + Classic resize of a 1\-node ds2\.xlarge to a 1\-node ra3\.xlplus, and vice versa\.
+  + Classic resize of a 1\-node ds2\.xlarge to a multiple\-node ra3\.xlplus, and vice versa\.
+  + Classic resize of a multiple\-node ds2\.xlarge to a 1\-node ra3\.xlplus, and vice versa\.
+  + Classic resize of a 1\-node dc2\.xlarge to a 1\-node ra3\.xlplus, and vice versa\.
+  + Classic resize of a 1\-node dc2\.xlarge to a multiple\-node ra3\.xlplus, and vice versa\.
+  + Classic resize of a multiple\-node dc2\.xlarge to a 1\-node ra3\.xlplus, and vice versa\.

 ### Working with Amazon Redshift managed storage<a name="rs-managed-storage"></a>

 With Amazon Redshift managed storage, you can store and process all your data in Amazon Redshift while getting more flexibility to scale compute and storage capacity separately\.
 You continue to ingest data with the COPY or INSERT command\.
 To optimize performance and manage automatic data placement across tiers of storage, Amazon Redshift takes advantage of optimizations such as data block temperature, data block age, and workload patterns\.
 When needed, Amazon Redshift scales storage automatically to Amazon S3 without requiring any manual action\.